 Cost: Single day tickets are $40 Friday and Saturday, with single day tickets for Sunday coming in at $35.
-Three day tickets will run $85 this year with VIP event passes may be available in limited quantities.
+Three day tickets will run $85 this year with VIP event passes available in limited quantities.
 Tickets will be available on SEWE.com.

 Boasting close to 40,000 attendees each year, the Southeastern Wildlife Exposition (SEWE) has become a favorite annual event in the Lowcountry.
 The expo is a three day celebration of wildlife and the natural world.
 As the largest event of its kind in the country, SEWE shines a light on nature through conservation education, sporting and wildlife demonstrations, outdoor education and nature booths, as well as a variety of fine art exhibits.
 Congratulations to Ryan Kirby for being selected as the 2023 SEWE Featured Artist.